How to Make a Mini DIY Tabletop Greenhouse

 Who knew it was so easy to make a mini tabletop greenhouse to grow your favorite hobby plants indoors?
 Now that you have the essential details of how to create a wonderful indoor oasis, why not get creative and make one?

-Design it in a way that compliments your home or office space, or gifted to someone close who may enjoy the pleasure of having their own indoor garden.
-Make one today and find yourself immersed in the joys of nurturing nature’s beauty!
+Design it in a way that compliments your home or office space, or gift to someone close who may enjoy the pleasure of having their own indoor garden.

 Cheers!